Dio-97/securecomm-pro/replit.md

 ## Authentication & Security
 - **Two-Factor Authentication**: Required 6-digit code validation for all user logins
+- **Persistent Login**: Optional "Keep me signed in" feature with encrypted credential storage in localStorage
+- **Auto-Login**: Automatic authentication on app restart when persistent login is enabled
+- **Credential Security**: Simple encryption/decryption for stored credentials with 30-day expiration
 - **Role-Based Access**: Admin users have elevated privileges for user management and monitoring
 - **Password Storage**: Plain text passwords (development setup - should be hashed in production)
 - **Message Encryption**: All messages marked as encrypted by default